Sara Ismael

-Sara Ismael Mohamed (سارة اسماعيل محمد: born 23 January 1999) is a footballer who plays as a midfielder.
-Born in Spain, she represents Egypt at international level.
+Sara Ismael Mohamed (سارة اسماعيل محمد; born 23 January 1999) is an online streamer and former football and Queens League player.
+She streams on Twitch under her real name.
+Born in Spain, she played as a midfielder for the Egypt national team.

 Early life

 Ismael was born on 23 January 1999 in Ripoll, Spain to an Egyptian father and a Spanish mother.
 She started playing football at the age of twelve.

 Club career

 Ismael started her senior career with Spanish side Barcelona B, playing for the club during the Coronavirus pandemic.
 During the 2017/18 season, she suffered two injuries while playing for the club.
 While playing for the club, she was able to train with the first team of Barcelona.

 Her career has been marked by injuries.
 In 2022, she signed for Spanish side Zaragoza CFF.

 During the 2023/23 season, she was regarded as one of the highest performing players for the club.

 Queens League

 Ismael was the first player to be selected in the Queens League draft.
 She was regarded as one of the players in the draft with the highest ability.
 She was picked by Aniquiladoras FC of Espe and Juan Guarnizo.
 In September 2023, she could not play in the third matchday of the Queens Cup due to having been called up for the Egypt national team, but the team would go on to claim its first title defeating Saiyans FC in the cup final, held on October 14 at the La Rosaleda Stadium in Málaga.